 - For equality monitoring purposes, to understand the diversity of our applicant pool, but only if admissible under the applicable law.
 (This information is anonymised and aggregated).

 - Improving the service we offer.
 For example, you may be asked to complete one of our online satisfaction surveys.

-- For marketing purposes to send you information on our services, white papers, newsletters, events and so forth.
+- For direct marketing purposes, to understand how you use and interact with our recruitment services, our website and previous communications we have sent you, and to then send you information on our services, white papers, newsletters, events and so forth which we believe will be relevant to your expressed or inferred interests, or which would generally be relevant to someone in your position.
 Please note you may opt out from receipt of marketing materials at any time by writing to us.

 We will only use your information in accordance with this Policy, or where we are required or authorised by law to disclose your information to others or, have your permission to do so.

 Please be aware that we are not responsible for the data processing activities of others, such as our clients.